-Dr. Puccio was appointed assistant professor in the Department of Neurological Surgery at the University of Pittsburgh in 2010 and was granted tenure-track in 2013.
-Dr. Puccio received her adjunct faculty position with The School of Nursing, Department of Acute/Tertiary Care in 2010 with collaborations with Yvette Conley, PhD and Richard Henker, RN, PhD.
+Dr. Puccio was appointed assistant professor in the Department of Neurological Surgery at the University of Pittsburgh in 2010 and received her adjunct faculty position with The School of Nursing, Department of Acute/Tertiary Care in 2010 with collaborations with Yvette Conley, PhD and Richard Henker, RN, PhD.

-With 21 years of clinical trial design, involvement and management, several traumatic brain and spine injury research studies have been completed and are ongoing.
+With 23 years of clinical trial design, involvement and management, several traumatic brain and spine injury research studies have been completed and are ongoing.
 Many cutting-edge biomarker and high definition fiber tracking imaging and additional observational research studies are being conducted.
+Dr. Puccio is very involved in the Transforming Research and Clinical Knowledge in TBI (TRACK-TBI) consortium and was awarded a Department of Defense grant as PI of the Biospecimen Repository which collects, catalogues and stores cerebrospinal fluid, blood, serum DNA and RNA samples obtained from mild, moderate and severe TBI patients at 17 clinical sites.
 Dr. Puccio is a member of the Neurocritical Care Society, Society of Critical Care Medicine, National Neurotrauma Society and currently serves as the secretary/treasurer for the Women in Neurotrauma Research (WiNTR).

 Specialized Areas of Interest